Find out about how firms should handle complaints during coronavirus.

 Finally, our vulnerable consumer definition was developed with individuals in mind.
 However, firms should be aware that micro-enterprises and small businesses can also face circumstances that can make them especially susceptible to harm if a firm’s failure to act with appropriate levels of care means their complaint is not resolved promptly and fairly.

 While firms may be dealing with fewer complaints each week and so taking longer than usual to answer some complaints, we do not expect any reduction in the quality of firms’ complaint handling.
-Firms should ensure they continue to meet the relevant obligations, including investigating complaints competently, diligently and impartially, and paying appropriate redress or making other appropriate remediation.
+Firms should ensure they continue to meet the relevant obligations, including investigating complaints competently, diligently and impartially, cooperating with the Ombudsman Service and paying appropriate redress or making other appropriate remediation.

 We also do not expect the current circumstances to materially affect firms’ abilities to: